-Conduct “play training” where by the training tasks are made into fun games and the Boxer’s high play drive is used as motivation.
+Conduct “play training” where the training tasks are made into fun games, and the Boxer’s high play drive is used as motivation.
 There are a lot of really good blogs available on this type of training.

 Some tried and proven tactics you can use to make your Boxers listen to you more.